magsdal3na/intermediate_python_projects/README.md

 # intermediate_python_projects
-Slightly larger projects used to combine skills I learned in my smaller projects.
+These projects combine skills that I've learned in tutorials and in making my smaller projects.
+They are a little larger than my smaller projects and are usually passion/interest based.